qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 Remarks.
 It is fairly easy to switch from this horizontal arrow layout, to a wasd layout which also switches left with right hand.
 See `ARROW_TRIANGLE` and `ARROW_LEFT` #defines at the top of keymap.c.

+A memory assist is that the weaker fingers go down and that down is end, it takes power to go up;
+index and middle fingers are stronger than ring and pinky fingers.

 - - -